Details staff privacy rights in relation to the collection, use and disclosure of personal information.

 Health information may also be collected in the following circumstances:

-- when lodging a WorkCover or travel insurance claim, personal and health information about you is collected on the claim form and may also be collected during the processing, assessing and management of your claim
+- when lodging a WorkCover or travel insurance claim, personal and health information about you is collected on the claim form and may also be collected during the processing, assessing and management of your claim; information may also be collected during workplace assessments, the case management of a health-related issue or non-WorkCover return to work.

 - for RMIT Europe staff, fingerprint data required for access (and presence) control of facilities.